elenderg/PAL-1000/instruções de compilação.md

-`If the term's variable is not nil, put the term's type into a type.` `Find a field term given the term's phrase and the type and the name.` `If the field term is not empty, compile the term given the rider and the field term; exit.` `If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is not nil, put the term's type into a type.` `Find a field term given the term's phrase and the type and the name.` `If the field term is not empty, compile the term given the rider and the field term; exit.` `If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`If the type can be reduced to "pointer", put the type's target type into the type.` `If the type is nil, abort with "There's no '" then the name then "' field in a '" then the term's type's name then "'." and the rider; exit.`
+`If the type can be reduced to "_pointer", put the type's target type into the type.` `If the type is nil, abort with "_There's no '_" then the name then "_' field in a '_" then the term's type's name then "_'._" and the rider; exit.`
 `Loop.`
 `If the compiler's abort flag is set, exit.`
 `Get a field from the type's fields.`
-`If the field is nil, abort with "There's no '" then the name then "' field in a '" then the term's type's name then "'." and the rider; exit.`
+`If the field is nil, abort with "_There's no '_" then the name then "_' field in a '_" then the term's type's name then "_'._" and the rider; exit.`
-`Find a deep field term given "" and the field's type and the name.` `If the deep field term is empty, repeat.`
+`Find a deep field term given "__" and the field's type and the name.` `If the deep field term is empty, repeat.`
 `Put the field into a first field term's field.`
-`If the term's type can be reduced to "pointer", set the first field term's dereference flag.` `Compile the term given the rider and the first field term.` `Compile the term given the rider and the deep field term.`
+`If the term's type can be reduced to "_pointer", set the first field term's dereference flag.` `Compile the term given the rider and the first field term.` `Compile the term given the rider and the deep field term.`